It’s worse taking meaningless action than to take no action at all.

 Makes perfect sense, but to many voters and, hence, to many politicians, carbon taxes mean something else: They require consumers to pay higher prices today in return for the promise of a more livable planet sometime in the future. — Howard Stein, Tax Policy Center

-Raising carbon taxes are unpopular, even for a lot of people who claim to care about the climate, because oftentimes they feel someone over there in the distant future should have to pay for it, i.e. instead of raising taxes on their voters they sign a toothless international agreement or give away subsidies with a Chinese credit card to cherry-picked political-donor green energy companies where most of them will end up failing anyway, but of course, not before the politician gets his ribbon-cutting photo-op in front of the “green” factory.
+Raising carbon taxes are unpopular, even for a lot of people who claim to care about the climate, because oftentimes they feel someone over there in the distant future should have to pay for it, i.e. instead of raising taxes on their voters they sign toothless international agreements or give away “green” subsidies with a Chinese credit card to cherry-picked political-donors, but of course, not before the politician gets his ribbon-cutting ceremony in front of a “green” factory.

 If you want to be able to distinguish who ACTUALLY cares about the environment and who is a fake… google if they support raising the gas tax or implementing a carbon tax?
 Most Republican and Democrat politicians don’t.